TarunSankhayan/TarunSankhayan/README.md

 I am Tarun, a wannabe ML engineer based in India.

-I build AI/ML models,neural networks,system architectures.
+I build AI/ML models, neural networks, system architectures.

-I Design and create whatever i can.
+I design and create whatever i can.

-If an idea pops into my head,chances are i'll build it and ship it.
+If an idea pops into my head, chances are I'll build it and ship it.

 🔍EXPLORING THE DEPTHS OF: